yellowcanstop/credit-data-extractor/README.md

-Note: All data is anonymised and obfuscated.
+Note: All data is synthetic and obfuscated.

 [![Quick Demo](https://img.youtube.com)](https://youtu.be/wNJuKPBS-F4)